pmelendez/chimire/Readme.md

-#Carbon Basic Server
+#Chimire Basic Server

-Carbon is a basic echo server intended to be a start point to several types of servers such as game message servers or file delivery servers.
+Chimire is a basic echo server intended to be a start point to several types of servers such as game message servers or file delivery servers.